Jay Triano: Coaching career

 After retiring as a player in 1988, Triano became head coach at his alma mater, Simon Fraser.
 He attempted to recruit high school star Steve Nash and later served as his mentor.
-In 1995, when the nearby Vancouver Grizzlies debuted, he became team Director of Community Relations and worked as the colour commentator for their radio broadcasts.
+In 1995, when the nearby Vancouver Grizzlies debuted, he became team director of community relations and worked as the colour commentator for their radio broadcasts.
 In 1998, Triano became the head coach of the Canadian men's national basketball team.
 He coached the Nash-led team to a 5–2 record and a seventh-place finish in the 2000 Sydney Olympics, losing to France by five points in the quarter-finals.
 Two years later, he became an assistant coach for the Toronto Raptors, becoming the second Canadian-born coach in the NBA.
 He served under Lenny Wilkens, Kevin O'Neill, and Sam Mitchell.

 In 2004, Triano was fired as national team head coach, and replaced by Leo Rautins the following year.

 In 2008, Triano was named an assistant coach for United States national team.
 On February 13, 2008, Triano served as head coach of the Toronto Raptors in their 109–91 victory over the New Jersey Nets, in place of head coach Sam Mitchell, who was absent from the team as a result of the death of his father-in-law, making history as the first Canadian to serve as head coach for a regular-season NBA game.

 On December 3, 2008, Triano was named interim head coach of the Raptors after Mitchell was relieved of his coaching duties.
 He became the first Canadian-born head coach in NBA history and first Canadian head coach in NBA history.
 Triano guided the Raptors to a 25–40 mark.

 On May 12, 2009, Triano was given a three-year deal to remain head coach of the Raptors.

-In Triano's first full season as the Raptors head coach in the 2009–10 season, Toronto missed the playoffs by one game to the Chicago Bulls, going 2–5 in their last 7 games.
+In Triano's first full season as the Raptors head coach in the 2009–10 season, Toronto missed making the playoffs by one game to the Chicago Bulls, going 2–5 in their final 7 games.
 The team finished 40–42.

-In the 2010–11 season, without Chris Bosh on the roster, Triano led the Raptors to a dismal 22–60 record.
+In the 2010–11 season, without All-Star Chris Bosh on the roster, Triano led the Raptors to a dismal 22–60 record.